PavelLaptev/community-group/CHARTER.md

 Use cases include:

-- Enabling sharing color palettes or themes between multiple design tools
+- Enabling ssdfsfharing color palettes or themes between multiple design tools
 - Allowing design system tooling to share a common language with other parts of the design process
 - Lowering the bar for design and development teams to deploy design tokens in their workflows